gamma-opt/spro-notes/course/content/chapter_1/3-EVPI_and_VSS.md

 # Measuring the quality of 2SSP solutions

-There are two well-established metrics that can be used to measure average performance gains reaped from employment of stochastic programming models.
-These are useful in that they allow one to measure whether dealing with a much more sophisticated, computationally demanding model is worth in terms of added value to the decision process.
+There are two well-established metrics that can be used to measure average performance gains reaped from the employment of stochastic programming models.
+These are useful in that they allow one to measure whether dealing with a much more sophisticated, computationally demanding model is worth it in terms of added value to the decision process.

 First, let us define a more compact notation, which will help us to precisely define said metrics.
 For that, let our 2SSP be represented as